cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

 To summarize, this section has explored:

-* How CosmJS's out-of-the-box interfaces understand how messages of standard Cosmos modules are serialized, meaning that your unique modules will require custom CosmJS interfaces of their own.
+* How CosmJS's out-of-the-box interfaces understand how messages of standard Cosmos SDK modules are serialized, meaning that your unique modules will require custom CosmJS interfaces of their own.
 * How to create the necessary Protobuf objects and clients in Typescript, the extensions that facilitate the use of these clients, and any further level of abstraction that you deem useful for integration.
 * How to integrate CosmJS with Ignite's client and signing client, which are typically the ultimate abstractions that facilitate the querying and sending of transactions.